QuantumCompiler/Recipe-Genie/WEEKLY_STATUS.md

   - Connect with Tyler and Jasmine to review database and ensure the methods are working as expected.
   - SQL Design

+ # Week 10:

+ ##Tyler Hopkins:
+ - Completed:
+    - Redesigned login method for back-end reaching out to front-end regarding login status.
+    - Initialized database utilizing schema.
+    - Designed registeration method for users to register a new username and password and add it to the database.
+- In Progress:
+    - Adding comments throughout the backend to explain the implementation.
+    - Adding unit testing for some of the methods included in our Node.JS section.